Environmental law and practice in Australia: overview

 There are no financial criteria for operators of waste disposal sites.
 However, other means of ensuring financial competence of operators are adopted, such as landfill levies payable by waste disposal site operators and financial assurances.

-While landfills must be licensed under Part V of the EP Act, there are no specific technical requirements for operators of landfills or waste disposal sites in the EP Act.
+While landfills must be licensed under Part V of the EP Act, in Western Australia there are no specific technical requirements for operators of landfills or waste disposal sites in the EP Act.

-For example, DEC regulates the transportation of wastes that may cause environmental or health risks, known as controlled waste.
+For example, in Western Australia DER regulates the transportation of wastes that may cause environmental or health risks, known as controlled waste.
 Controlled waste is regulated through the Environmental Protection (Controlled Waste) Regulations 2004 (WA) (Controlled Waste Regulations), which provide for the licensing of carriers, drivers and vehicles involved in the transportation of controlled waste on public roads.

 The fine for breaching an obligation under the Controlled Waste Regulations is AU$5,000 for individuals or AU$25,000 for companies.